 Can I add illustrations to my book?
 If you are the artist or photographer, or if you have the permission of the artist or photographer, you can include images in your book.
-You will need to have the artist’s permission in writing.
-Some artists will agree to let you use their images if you give credit; some charge for such use.
+You will need to have the artist’s or photographer’s permission in writing.
+Some will agree to let you use their images if you give credit; some charge for such use.
 You are responsible for any costs involved.
 If we feel that the book lends itself to illustration but you do not have art available, we may supply illustrations.
 We will consult you about choosing appropriate illustrations.

 How much will my book cost?
 Retail price will be based on the size of the book (number of pages) and the most-likely sales venues.
 We will consult with you before setting a retail price which we feel the highest number of readers will find attractive.